Anthony Dias Blue: Bibliography

-Mr. Blue has written nine books including American Wine, The Complete Book of Mixed Drinks, The Complete Book of Spirits, and Anthony Dias Blue's Pocket Guide to Wine.
-With his wife, Kathryn Blue, he has also authored two cookbooks, Thanksgiving Dinner and America's Kitchen.
+Blue wrote nine books including American Wine, The Complete Book of Mixed Drinks, The Complete Book of Spirits, and Anthony Dias Blue's Pocket Guide to Wine.
+With his wife, Kathryn Blue, he also authored two cookbooks, Thanksgiving Dinner and America's Kitchen.

 Accolades

 In 1988, Blue was selected for the James Beard Who's Who in Food Award, in 2000 he was nominated for a James Beard Award as "Wine & Spirits Personality of the Year".
 He won the 1997 Communicator of the Year Award from the International Wine & Spirits Competition in London.
 In 2001 he was awarded a James Beard Award for The Blue Lifestyle Minute.